 And although official validation is always welcome, from the very beginning we have prioritized customer success.

 At Instapage, we’re all about the customer.
 Always have been.

-Even before Instapage was officially launched, we made customer satisfaction a priority.
-By placing emphasis on creating a positive experience and focusing customer satisfaction, we’ve been able to...
+Even before Instapage was officially launched, we made customer appreciation a priority.
+By placing emphasis on creating a positive experience and focusing on the customer, we’ve been able to…

 1. Differentiate ourselves from numerous other SaaS companies.

 These days there are often several products to choose from when you’re looking for a particular business solution — be it automation, analytics, or even post-click landing page creation platforms.
 You can spend hours, days, maybe weeks, pouring over materials, blogs, and reviews and still not have made a confident choice.

 That’s why, early on, Instapage made the creation of a fast-to-respond, knowledgeable customer support team a priority.
 By doing this, we were able to quickly set ourselves apart from the competition.
 It took little time for the word to get out that, along with a powerful, end-to-end post-click landing page solutions, we offered our customers world-class customer support — something no one else was offering.

 The excellent support our team has consistently provided has done a lot to keep customer satisfaction high.

 2. Listen and foster innovation

 Customer satisfaction is contingent on several points, perhaps none more important than making the customer feeling heard.
 But, listening can be a difficult, or time-consuming, especially for organizations rushing to maximize growth.